In this guide we'll explore why traditional monitoring falls short and what a specialized observability approach entails.

 As LLMs move from cool experiments to core business tools, winging it with monitoring just won't cut it.
 True LLM observability – understanding the how and why behind your AI's behavior – is essential for building applications you can actually rely on.

-Platforms like Vellum integrate this crucial observability directly into your workflow, replacing guesswork and log-diving with clear insights and faster iteration.
+Vellum integratea this crucial observability directly into your workflow, replacing guesswork and log-diving with clear insights and faster iteration.

 If you want to see a practical demo of how this plays in the real world for companies like Redfin, Drata, Headspace and others, book a demo with the Vellum team here!